GarrickZ2/Image-Denoising/README.md

 ## Contribution
 1. Implement the PNGAN code, train the model and provide our pretrained models on GitHub.
 Provide easy scripts for others to re-run.

-2. Provide a method to conduct data augmentation with less confidential augmentation images for fine-tune a model.
+2. Provide a method to conduct data augmentation with less confidential images for fine-tuning a model.

-3. Provide a solution (falsk parameter server ) and codes for students (lack computation power) to corroborate GPU between Google Colab sessions.
-The server is robust and easy to configured.
+3. Provide a solution (flask parameter server ) and codes for students (lack computation power) to corroborate GPU between Google Colab sessions.
+The server is robust and easy to configure.

-4. We fine-tuned the restormer and successfully improve the performance.
-We proved that our assumption of lack data training and our data augmentation method is valid.
+4. We fine-tuned the restormer and successfully improved the performance.
+We proved that our assumption of a lack data training and our data augmentation method is valid.

 ## References
 [1] Abdelhamed, A., Lin, S., & Brown, M. S. (2018).
 A high-quality denoising dataset for smartphone cameras.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (pp. 1692-1700).